Fast food restaurant manager

 Career prospects

-Rapid progression to senior management levels is possible, and in fact encouraged, for those who show commitment and drive.
-Employers are usually keen to nurture front-end staff through to management level, as they're already embedded in the culture and operations of the organisation.
+Rapid progression to senior management level is possible and encouraged, for those who show commitment and drive.
+Employers are keen to nurture front-end staff through to management level as they're already embedded in the culture and operations of the organisation.

 To make the most of opportunities you'll need to be flexible about working shifts and geographically mobile within your region.

-If you join a structured training programme, the usual progression route is to begin at trainee management level, move to assistant manager level and then become a manager.
+Structured training programmes usually begin at a trainee management level, progressing to the level of assistant manager and then manager.
 You're likely to start by managing a small team and then progress to taking responsibility for an entire shift.
 With experience, it's possible to take on a specific area of expertise such as recruitment, finance or maintenance.

-There are also opportunities for experienced managers who can afford it or who can raise the finance to open their own franchise.
+There are also opportunities for experienced managers to open a franchise.
+You will need capital for this or a way to raise the finance.
 Many companies provide excellent support packages and training for potential franchise owners.